3 adults found dead at Fridley residence

-Officials are currently investigating the cause of death of three adults, who were found dead at a residence in Fridley Wednesday, Nov.
+Three were adults found dead in a Fridley residence Wednesday, Nov.
 24, according to the Anoka County Sheriff's Office.

-At approximately 2:02 p.m.
-Wednesday, the Fridley police and fire departments and Allina EMS responded to a report of three deceased adults, located in a residence near the 5900 block of Seventh Street NE in Fridley.

-According to the Anoka County Sheriff's Office, early indications show no obvious signs of trauma.
-Officials said there is no threat to the public.
+At 2:02 p.m.
+Wednesday, the Fridley police and fire departments and Allina EMS responded to a report of three deceased adults in a residence near the 5900 block of Seventh Street Northeast.
+Investigators found no obvious signs of trauma, and there is no threat to the public, according to the Sheriff's Office.

-The Fridley Police Department, Midwest Medical Examiner’s Office and Anoka County Sheriff’s Office are conducting the investigation into the cause of the three deaths.
+The Fridley Police Department, Midwest Medical Examiner’s Office and Anoka County Sheriff’s Office are investigating the incident.

 (0) comments